maciejsaw/query-string-router/README.md

 - [See demo with examples](http://querystringrouter-demo.webflow.io/)
 - [See more examples with code snippets](https://github.com/maciejsaw/query-string-router/blob/master/example-snippets.md)

+## Q&A:
+#### Are onParamChange actions retriggered each time I set params?
+No, the action will only run when param changed.
+This prevents the unneccessary flickering of screen and redundant DOM updates.
+#### Why there are 3 scripts to load?
+This package makes use of 'jQuery', 'jQuery deparam' plugin and 'mini-meteor.js'.
+I assume that you already have jQuery, so we need to load 'deparam' plugin, 'mini-meteor' and the 'query-string-router' itself
+#### Can I use boolean values in params?
+Yes, but note that they will be treated like strings.
+To be on the save side in your conditional statements you should use: ```if (value === 'true')```  instead o ```if (value === true)```
+#### Does it work in old browsers?
+No, because it relies on 'pushstate'

 ## Credits:
 - QueryStringRouter is based on Meteor.js Tracker front-end library and [repackaged by Deanius](https://github.com/deanius/mini-meteor)